 Biennial global WOCAT Network Meetings provide a basis for exchange on progress with different initiatives and for directing future activities.
 The last WOCAT Symposium and 18th WOCAT Network Meeting were held in June 2017 in Cali, Colombia, and were co-organized by the Consortium Partners CIAT and FAO.

 WOCAT International consists of the Steering Committee, the Consortium Partners, an Ad hoc Independent Expert Group, and the WOCAT Secretariat, which consists of the Director, the Coordinator, and additional staff members.

 At the global level, WOCAT is coordinated by the Steering Committee of WOCAT International, which has a shared responsibility for the functioning of the WOCAT Network, assisted by the global WOCAT Secretariat.
 Task forces are set up to develop initiatives and tools, and to support national and regional institutions.

-WOCAT regional / national initiatives and institutional members are an integral part of the WOCAT Network.
-Partnerships are formalized by signing a Memorandum of Understanding (MoU) or Terms of Agreement (ToA).
-These members operate in an autonomous, decentralized, and self-funded manner.
-Initiatives and institutional members are technically supported by WOCAT International to implement the Network’s vision and mission in their country and / or region.
+WOCAT regional / national initiatives and institutional members are an integral part of the WOCAT Network. with a formalized partnership.
+This partnership is established by signing a Memorandum of Understanding (MoU) or Terms of Agreement (ToA).
+All of these members operate in an autonomous, decentralized, and self-funded manner.
+However, they are technically supported by WOCAT International to implement the Network’s vision and mission in their country and / or region.

-A Memorandum of Understanding can be developed between the global, national and regional levels in order to clarify their respective roles.
+A MoU can be developed between the global, national and regional levels in order to clarify their respective roles.